microsoft/LLF-Bench/README.md

 - 'observation': a (partial) observation of the environment's state
 - 'instruction': a natural language description of the task, including the objective and information about the action space, etc.
 - 'feedback':  a natural language feedback to help the agent to better learn to solve the task.
 When a field is missing, its value is represented as None.
-For example, 'instruction' is only given by `reset` whereas 'feedback' is only given by `step`.
+For example, 'instruction' is typically only given by `reset` whereas 'feedback' is only given by `step`.

 `reward` is intended for evaluating an agent's performance.
 It should **not** be passed to the learning agent.